jrwalk/venmo2ynab/README.md

 # venmo2ynab
-quick script for converting Venmo's CSV download to a format readable by YNAB's web client
+quick script for converting Venmo's CSV download to a format readable by YNAB's web client.